-The student shall arrange the following certificates in an order at the time of hard binding of a project report (As mentioned below).
+The student shall arrange the following certificates in an order at the time of soft binding of a project report (As mentioned below).

 - Title Page (Annexure 4)

-- The original 'Project Approval Letter' issued by the Chairperson, Department of Studies and Research in Commerce, Karnataka State Open University, Mysuru - Student Copy (as per annexure - 1).
+- The original 'Project Approval Letter' issued by the Chairperson, Department of Studies and Research in Commerce, Karnataka State Open University, Mysuru Student Copy (as per annexure 1).

 - Chairperson's Certificate (Annexure 5)

 - Guide Certificate (Annexure 6)

+- A 'Project Completion Certificate' from the company on its official letter head and duly signed by the concerned authority (as per annexure-7).
+(Not applicable to the student who do not take up camp any for the study)

-- A copy of 'Letter of Acceptance' from the company (as per annexure-3).
+- Declaration of the Student (Annexure 8)

+- Acknowledgement

+- Contents

+- List of Tables

+- List of Figures

+- Abbreviations